 Dual Enrollment: Community College dual enrollment for public high school students is part of a state agreement.
 In addition, Virginia Western has its own signed agreements with each of the school systems offering dual enrollment courses.
 For more information, please contact the dual enrollment coordinator at 540-857-7313 or visit the Dual Enrollment website.

-Health Sciences: Virginia Western offers its A.A.S. in Dental Hygiene program to students at Danville Community College and Lord Fairfax Community College.
+Health Sciences: Virginia Western offers its A.A.S. in Dental Hygiene program to students at Danville Community College and Laurel Ridge Community College.
 Through these collaborative academic agreements, Virginia Western faculty provide instruction through distance learning to students on those college campuses.
 Credit is awarded on Virginia Western transcripts, and graduates receive their degrees through Virginia Western.
 In accordance with the established Virginia Western transfer credit policies, a minimum of 25% of the credits used to fulfill degree requirements are completed at Virginia Western.

 Likewise, Virginia Western offers its A.A.S. in Radiation Oncology program to students at Northern Virginia Community College.